 - Trip interruption coverage

-The Endurance Elite Membership program includes a $250 entertainment voucher, identity theft services, key fob and tire replacements, and access to a personal concierge service, among other benefits.
+The Endurance Elite Benefits program includes total loss protection, identity theft services, key fob and tire replacements, and a collision discount, among other benefits.
 You can renew your membership for an additional charge after the first year.

 Overall, we rated the provider 4.6 out of 5.0 stars in our Endurance warranty review.
 It scored high marks for industry standing, coverage, transparency, and customer service.
 Learn more by reading the full review, and click below to get a free, personalized quote and see how much an Endurance warranty would cost for your vehicle.